 As with most subscriptions, you can skip a delivery or cancel at any time, and Atlas also has rewards programs that let you earn bonuses like free shipping and store credit.
 The only downside we could find is that there’s no way to reorder your favorite coffee—Atlas doesn’t have a storefront where you can purchase past products, which is a bummer if you find a coffee that you really love.

 - Unique coffees from all over the world

 - Order up to four bags per delivery

 - More expensive than store-bought coffee

 If you’re looking for a way to shake up your coffee routine, Atlas Coffee Club is definitely worth a try.
-You’ll get to experience unique types of coffee that you can’t find in the grocery store, and the beans are always freshly roasted and shipped right to your door.
-Plus, there are lots of ways to customize your subscription so it fits your coffee-drinking preferences.
+You’ll experience unique types of coffee that you can’t find in the grocery store, and the beans are always fresh.
+Plus, it ships right to your door.
+There are also lots of ways to customize your subscription so it fits your coffee-drinking preferences.
 Personally, I can’t wait to make cold brew coffee with Atlas beans.

 Plus, Atlas Coffee Club makes a great gift.
 Whether you’re shopping for a coffee lover, baker or breakfast fanatic, you can’t go wrong.
 It’s a staple on our food of the month club and gift subscription lists, as well.
 Oh, and speaking of gifts?
 Make sure you check out the best coffee Advent calendars and our Goldbelly subscription review for more delicious foodie presents.